 - Included remote control

 At first glance the second-gen Mu-so doesn't look that different to the original.
 In many respects that's because it isn't.
 Front-on it offers the same dimensions.
-The external build quality comprises the same weighty mix of metal, giving an unusual yet elegant industrial finish.
-There's the same illuminated Naim logo, which glows in its transparent base.
+The build comprises the same weighty mix of metal, giving an unusual yet elegant industrial finish.
+There's the same illuminated Naim logo to the front, which glows in its transparent base.

 But just because it looks the same certainly doesn't mean that lots hasn't changed.
-Most of it has just happened beyond what your eye can see.
-The 12mm aded depth, for example, is barely noticeable, but delivers an additional half-litre of internal space for enhanced bass output (which, as it happens, goes from already big to massive).
+Most of it has just happened beyond what your eyes can see.
+The 12mm added depth, for example, is barely noticeable, but delivers an additional half-litre of internal space for enhanced bass output (which, as it happens, goes from already big to massive - if the speaker is sensibly positioned within its environment anyway).

 Then there's the composition of the internal make-up, which includes new bracing built from polymers that are used in riot shields, Naim tells us, to make it as stiff and inert as possible, minimising micro-vibrations for the cleanest sound possible.
-Indeed, 95 per cent of the internal components are either new or have changed since the first-gen Mu-so, making the second-gen a rather different bit of kit.
+Indeed, 95 per cent of the internal components are either entirely new for this product or have been changed compared to the first-gen Mu-so, making the second-gen a rather different bit of kit.

 But it's with some of the simpler changes that the Mu-so 2 shows-off its aspirations.
 There's an HDMI port to the rear, for example, complete with audio pass-through (ARC), meaning this all-in-one soundsystem can be used as a successful soundbar if you would like.
-Apparently a number of Mu-so owners liked using the original for this task, albeit via optical, so the Mu-so 2 ups its game.
+Apparently a number of Mu-so owners liked using the original for this task, albeit via optical connection, so the Mu-so 2 ups its game (optical is still an option, too, if you want it).

-Instead, in a similar fashion to the original Mu-so, the second-gen model has a distinctive circular control wheel up top.
-We're all for physical controls in a world where knobs and buttons are ever more quickly vanishing, especially given the super high-quality feel of this weighted and infinitely rotating control wheel.
+In a similar fashion to the original Mu-so, the second-gen model has a distinctive circular control wheel up top.
+We're all for physical controls in a world where knobs and buttons are quickly vanishing for the sake of touchscreen, especially given the super high-quality feel of this weighted and infinitely rotating control wheel.
 It's an elegant solution indeed.

 It's also a different solution to before, with a built-in proximity sensor that will see an approaching hand and auto-illuminate to show you touch-sensitive controls.
 Here it's possible to cycle through the five main options for sources, which show down the bottom.
 Up top of the circle is the space for three favourites - which can be saved and can be anything you please, including, say a Spotify playlist - for quick access.

 There's a lot of connectivity too, with AirPlay 2 included, along with Google Cast, Spotify Connect, Tidal and more.
+It's Roon ready too.
 Or if you want to feed it with physical inputs then 3.5mm and optical are available alongside Ethernet and that HDMI port to the rear.

-A physical remote comes included if you're unlikely to be inclined to sign-in to the dedicated app.
-Even if you do have the app running with your relevant source then this remote can be handy for at-a-distance adjustments - including things like dimming the illuminated logo or turning it off - so it's a bit of a shame the build quality isn't anything like as good as the main Mu-so unit itself (not that we're looking for a 5kg gold-plated one; just something a bit higher-end would be more fitting here).
+A physical remote comes included if you're unlikely to be inclined to sign-in to the dedicated Naim app.
+Even if you do have the app running with your relevant source then this physical remote can be handy for at-a-distance adjustments - including things like dimming the illuminated logo or turning it off - so it's a bit of a shame the build quality isn't anything like as good as the main Mu-so unit itself (not that we're looking for a 5kg gold-plated one; just something a bit higher-end would be more fitting here).
+We've rarely used it, however, as the in-app controls are perfectly fine.

 - New DSP (digital signal processor) capable of running at 2000 MIPS (instructions per second)